Get the Best Car Insurance in Singapore

 Major Types of Car Insurance Discounts

-There are four main ways of substantially decreasing the amount you owe on your car insurance: buying a Third Party Only policy, maximising your No-Claim Discount, obtaining a Certificate of Merit from the Singapore Traffic Police, or registering your car as off-peak.
+There are four main ways of substantially decreasing the amount you owe on your car insurance beyond taking advantage of promotions: buying a Third Party Only policy, maximising your No-Claim Discount, obtaining a Certificate of Merit from the Singapore Traffic Police, or registering your car as off-peak.
 The following graph shows approximately how much you may be able to save on your car insurance for each method.
 The dollar amount in savings reflects the driver profile of an unmarried 30-year-old male with 2 years' driving experience.
 Without any of the below options, he would be paying a premium of S$2,304 per year.

 Third Party Only Plans (TPO) and Third Party, Fire and Theft Plans (TPFT)